-In recent years, over 84% of pupils have secured places at their first choice senior schools with one third gaining scholarships.
+In the last five years, an average of 92% of pupils have secured places at their first choice senior schools with on average 30 scholarships annually.
 Our teachers prepare pupils carefully and thoroughly, taking into account the requirements of the entrance examinations to the different senior schools.

-In 2019 all Year 8 pupils secured a place at a senior school of their choice, with over 90% moving to their first choice school.
-Thirty six scholarships were awarded.
-Many of our pupils move to Cambridge schools with almost half of the year group transferring to The Leys, our co-Foundation school, as well as a high percentage moving to The Perse Upper and St Mary’s.
+In 2023 all Year 8 pupils secured a place at a senior school of their choice, with 95% of pupils moving to their first choice school.
+38 scholarships were awarded.
+Many of our pupils move to Cambridge schools with almost half of the year group transferring to The Leys, our co-foundation school, as well as a high percentage moving to The Perse Upper and St Mary’s.
 A significant number chose schools outside Cambridge such as Uppingham, Oakham, Oundle, Haileybury, Stowe, King’s Ely, Framlingham, Felsted, Culford, Eton and Harrow.

 The vast majority of our pupils leave at the end of Year 8, age 13.
 The Leys offers a Preliminary Assessment in Year 6 (age 11) which enables pupils to secure a place at The Leys in Year 9, effectively two years early.
 St Faith’s is the only school which benefits from this arrangement with The Leys.
 Other senior schools offer a similar arrangement for our pupils.